dlindahl/2018.jsconf.us/content/speakers/chad-hietala.md

 ---
-description: Take a look at how compilers are unlocking the next evolution of web performance.
+description: What actually is a compiler?
+Why are they important?
+Take a look at how compilers are unlocking the next evolution of web performance.
 title: "Compilers: The Next Frontier In Web Performance"
 speakers:
 - avatar: /img/speakers/chad-hietala.jpg